karanchhatwani1/MyEcom/README.md

 # MyEcom

-It is a basic E-commerce app which we can use to buy groccery product and daily assentials
+It is a basic E-commerce app which we can use to buy groccery product and daily essentials

 Important repositary for this project are -